Mentoring for Women Producers

 What is Mentoring?

 Mentoring is not training.
 Training schemes have general objectives, well-structured activities and group dynamics.
-Mentoring is a tailor-made activity based on the specific relationship between mentor and mentee.
+Mentoring is a tailor-made activity based on the relationship between mentor and mentee.
 It is a space where the mentee can ask questions that would be difficult to raise in a training group.

 .

-The call to the 2022 edition is now closed.
+The call to the 2023 edition is now closed.

 With the partnership of